anshulchahar/docanalyze/docs/user-guide/getting-started.md

-# Getting Started with DocAnalyze
+# Getting Started with Solva

-This guide will help you install, configure, and start using DocAnalyze for your document analysis needs.
+This guide will help you install, configure, and start using Solva for your document analysis needs.

 ## Installation

 ### Prerequisites

-Before installing DocAnalyze, ensure you have the following:
+Before installing Solva, ensure you have the following:

 - Python 3.9 or higher
 - pip package manager